bumblebaytuna/BangleApps/apps/hourangle/README.md

 - There is also a Reset option in the menu.
 This will set all parameters back to their default settings.

 **Using the App outside**
 - Ensure your Bangle watch time is correct.
-Do not worry if your watch is set to a different time zone, the app only uses the watch's UTC time signal.
+Don't worry if you are in a different time zone, the app only uses the watch's UTC time signal.
 - Ensure your polarscope is correctly fitted and calibrated to your mount/star-tracker
 - Start the app and choose Run.
 It will draw the clockface and Polaris' position based on your settings
 - Match your polar-scope view of Polaris to that on the app